willrawls/NHotPhrase/README.md

 # NHotPhrase
 A managed library to handle global "hot phrases" in Windows Forms.

+See [Home](https://github.com/willrawls/NHotPhrase/wiki) for a simplified yet customized approach.

 A hot phrase is a key sequence that activates a piece of your code from any other windows application.
 Uses include anywhere you could usea global hot key.